cookieY/Yearning/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Bug report
+name: Question report
 about: Create a report to help us improve
-title: "[Bug] "
+title: "[Question] "
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the question**
-A clear and concise description of what the bug is.
+A clear and concise description of what the question is.

 **To Reproduce**
 Steps to reproduce the behavior: